top of page

 To Be Verbs – Search for was/were/be/has been/had been

 This is another tricky topic.
 I’ve seen so much confusion over when to use “to be” verbs.
 First, the way English is structured means not all verb tenses are self-contained like in other languages.
 We have “helper verbs” that change the time frame of the verb.
 Participles, discussed above, are one type of verb tense.
-You add “was/were” + the “-ing” form to indicate an ongoing action, such “She was jumping on the trampoline.”
+You add “was/were” + the “-ing” form to indicate an ongoing action, such as “She was jumping on the trampoline.”
 This is fine.
 Cutting out all uses of “to be” will drive you crazy and make your writing incomprehensible.

 • Their use is a possible indicator of passive voice.
 This is a whole subject on its own, but the upshot is most passive voice should be changed to active voice.
 In the sentence I just wrote, the verb “should be changed” is passive.
-You don’t know who should do the changing.
-A better way to phrase it is “you should change most passive voice to active voice.”
+You don’t know who should make the change.
+A better way to phrase it is, “You should change most passive voice to active voice.”
 If it’s essential to emphasize the object of a sentence over the subject, or you do not know the subject, you can keep it: “Her head had been shaved.”

 • Because the verb “to be” is so basic, it’s a weak verb and supports other weak verbs.
 It’s more vivid to say, “Exhaustion flooded Jane” than “Jane was tired.”